Finding Dory: Production

+Prior to work on Finding Dory, the idea of a sequel to Finding Nemo had been teased since Fall 2003.
+Ellen DeGeneres said in September 2003 that she is game to dive back in for a sequel.
+"Disney and Pixar have to make that deal right now, but everybody is all for it."
+She joked that since Mike Myers, Eddie Murphy, and Cameron Diaz would pocket upwards of $5 million apiece for Shrek 2, "Then I'll make $12 million."
+Andrew Stanton and Lee Unkrich stated in an October 2003 interview to the British press that they were also not ruling out the possibility of making a sequel.
+"After Toy Story came out everybody said 'Is there going to be another one?
+We all said 'No way!'
+But you never know--maybe we will do Finding Nemo 2!".

-Prior to work on Finding Dory, Disney had planned to make a Finding Nemo sequel without Pixar's involvement, through Circle 7 Animation, a studio Disney announced in 2005 with the intention to make sequels to Pixar properties.
-However, due to the 2006 acquisition of Pixar by Disney, Circle 7 was shut down by Disney without ever having produced a film.
-Although it never went into production, a script for the Circle 7 version was uploaded to the official Raindance Film Festival website.
+In 2005, Disney had planned to make a Finding Nemo sequel without Pixar's involvement, through Circle Seven Animation, a studio Disney announced in 2005 with the intention to make sequels to Pixar properties.
+However, due to the 2006 acquisition of Pixar by Disney, Circle Seven was shut down by Disney without having produced a film.
+Although it never went into production, a script for the Circle Seven version was uploaded to the official Raindance Film Festival website.
 Elements of the unmade script included the introduction of Nemo's long-lost twin brother, Remy, and a storyline wherein Marlin is caught and must be saved.

 In July 2012, Andrew Stanton was announced as the director of a Finding Nemo sequel, with Victoria Strouse writing the script.
 That same month, Stanton examined the veracity of the news involving the potential sequel.
 That August, Ellen DeGeneres had entered negotiations to reprise her role of Dory, and in September, the film was confirmed by Stanton, saying: "What was immediately on the list was writing a second Carter movie.
 When that went away, everything slid up.
 I know I'll be accused by more sarcastic people that it's a reaction to Carter not doing well, but only in its timing, but not in its conceit."
 In February 2013, it was confirmed by the press that Albert Brooks would reprise the role of Marlin in the sequel.

 In April 2013, Disney announced the sequel, Finding Dory, confirming that DeGeneres and Brooks would be reprising their roles as Dory and Marlin, respectively.
 Following a long campaign for a sequel on The Ellen DeGeneres Show, DeGeneres stated: